DeqingSun/devart-template/project_posts/2014-03-03-My-First-Post.md

 Instead of using newspapers and sharpies, we decided to use google news and a physical interface to make black out poems.
 We thought the interface should be playful and a user should be able to quickly create a poem within a short amount of time.
 We thought a plinko interface would be a good fit since it meets all those requirements and allows the user a certain amount of control while still having some element of randomness and chance.

 ##Content: Live streaming google news and images
-Input- we are going to scrape google news since it's an endless source of renewed text.
-Also, for every word in the blackout poem we wanted to do a google image search and add an extra visual element to it.
-How we are going to display the visual element is TBD, but thought it would be a nice addition.
+Input- we are going to pull google news since it's an endless source of renewable text.
+The idea would be to as often as we can, scrape the news and feed it into the physical interface that way there will always be new and different text to play with.

 Output- All the poems will be saved and published online- creating a collaboratively created book of poetry.
-We may try to print either posters live or a book further down the road.
+We may try to publish a physical book of blackout poems in the future.